 In 1941 a few Amish families from Mississippi came to Lawrence county seeking good farmland.
 Many others came after Ethridge was discovered to be their new place to live.
-Today there are over 300 families living off the land in the old order way.
+Today, over 300 families live off the land in the old way.
 Use the map below to get directions for your next trip.
-We're in a great location for a road trip!
+We're in an excellent location for a road trip!

 Here is a video of what you can find in Amish Country!

 This video is on our Amish of Ethridge YouTube channel!
-Check out more videos like this one and subscribe to our channel so you wont miss the latest videos!
+Check out more videos like this and subscribe to our channel so you won't miss the latest ones!

-Here are the places you can visit to shop and get on the wagon tours!
+Here are the places you can visit to shop and get on wagon tours!

-Look for the 45mph sign if you're driving in from highway 43 south.
+Look for the 45 mph sign if you're driving on Highway 43 South.
 You'll see Amish country before you get to Ethridge.

-If you're driving up highway 43 north then you'll see the large advertising sign on Campbellsville road first.
+If you're driving up highway 43 north, you'll see the large advertising sign on Campbellsville Road first.

 Amish Heritage Farm Museum

-This house was the first Amish house in Lawrence county and is now a museum showing the inside of a real Amish dwelling!
+This house was the first Amish house in Lawrence county and is now a museum showing the inside of an authentic Amish dwelling!
 You can also take wagon tours here and see an actual farm and Amish school!
 Make sure to put this museum on your list of places to see!

 Amish Market and Cheese Store

-Right beside the Amish heritage farm museum is the Amish market where you can buy the things you need to go out into Amish country.
-The wagon tours are long so make sure you get what you need at the Amish market, especially if you like artisan cheeses!
+The Amish Market is beside the Amish Heritage Farm Museum, where you can buy the things you need to go out into Amish country.
+The wagon tours are long, so make sure you get what you need at the Amish market, especially if you like artisan cheeses!

 Amish Heritage Welcome Center

-This welcome center has actual Amish goods like farm equipment and clothes, along with many other items! yes, you can actually buy your own straw hats or Amish blankets or many other Amish goods!
+This welcome center has actual Amish goods like farm equipment, clothes, and many other items!
+Yes, you can buy your own straw hats, Amish blankets, and many other Amish goods!
 You can get on a buggy ride here and sometimes meet an Amish person as they hang out in front of the store!
-Please put this center on you list of places to see!
+Please put this center on your list of places to see!

 The Amish Welcome Center

-The first Amish center you see on your way on highway 43 north.
-Many visitors rate this center as very friendly and enjoy the stories on the wagon rides you can get on from the front of the center!
-The store has stocked items as well as consignment products from vendors in the area.
+The first Amish center you see on your way on Highway 43 North.
+Many visitors rate this center as friendly and enjoy the stories on the wagon rides you can get on from the front of the center!
+The store has stocked items and consignment products from vendors in the area.
 Make sure to put this center on your list of places to see and stories to hear!